Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Martis had applied for on Apple's behalf

-And that the designs that did reach production
+and that the designs that did reach production

-Were variants of already existing products
+were variants of already existing products.

-So they never made any money out of it
+So they never made any money out of it.

-So the force fields already existed
+So the force field's already existed.

-None of the things you've mentioned
+None of the things you've mentioned.

-No I've suggested his most atlantic ideas
+I've suggested his most outlandish ideas,

-But other things apparently were
+but other things apparently were like, you know,

-A toilet radio that we all have
+a toilet radio that we all have.

 Right.